<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Failure to clear work areas before restarting

-Whether you are a facility manager, a foreman or a machine operator and whether you work in a chemical plant, a pharmaceutical plant, a university, a government agency or in the military, you need to know about LO/TO.
+Whether you are a facility manager, a foreman or a machine operator and whether you work in a chemical plant, a pharmaceutical plant, a university, a government agency or in the military, you need to know about LO/TO for electrical explosion prevention.
 Certainly, the types of machines and energy sources will vary between plant types.
 Copper mines use large excavating equipment powered by electricity.
 Offshore platforms use large gas turbines powered by natural gas.
 Your specific safety considerations are industry, application, and site-specific, but might include the following tasks and applications:

 • Replacing belts on compressors, ventilation equipment, shop machines